sportiellomike/mousebreedeR/README.md

 # mousebreedeR

 ## General Info
-MousebreedeR was created by Mike Sportiello to assist scientists in developing the optimal breeding scheme for complex desired genotypes.
-This is free and open source.
+MousebreedeR was created by to assist scientists in developing the optimal breeding scheme for complex desired genotypes.
+This is free and open source, and is published in the Journal of Open Source Software (JOSS).

-An acceptable citation follows: Sportiello et al., (2024).
+Sportiello et al., (2024).
 MousebreedeR: A novel software to assist in the design of breeding schema for complex genotypes of experimental organisms.
 Journal of Open Source Software, 9(98), 6474, https://doi.org/10.21105/joss.06474

 # The problem
 Often in science, complex genotypes are desired for a particular set of experiments.
 Especially when more than 2 loci are under consideration, the most efficient way to generate a desired mouse is not always obvious.